nojronatron/data-structures-and-algorithms/java/datastructures/res/graphs/breadthTraverseGraph-README.md

 - [X] Implement solution using "clean, reusable, abstract component parts".
 - [X] Write at least 3 test cases (unittests) for each method created.
 - [ ] Ensure tests are passing (Two unittests not pass until I implement UNDIRECTED edges (Graph is currently DIRECTED)).
+- [X] Plan implementation by drawing a whiteboard to model and analyze the problem domain prior to implementation.

 ## Whiteboard